How Can You Get Rid of Too Much Acid In Your Body?

 - Try cleaning your home with natural products such as baking soda, lemon and vinegar.

-- Be very careful when it comes to choosing chemical products for beauty and hair care, because they can sometimes be toxic.
+- Be very careful when it comes to choosing products for beauty and hair care.
+They can sometimes be toxic.
 Do your best to use natural products for your hair, nails, teeth, etc.

-- Eat more vegetable-based foods and include small portions of animal-based foods, but try to get your hands on grass-fed animal meat.
+- Eat more vegetable-based foods.
+Include small portions of animal-based foods, but try to get your hands on grass-fed animal meat.

 - Drink one glass of water with a teaspoon of baking soda per day.